NanneD/ELASPY/doc/index.rst

 With this simulator, you can analyze the impact of transferring from diesel to electric vehicles.
 The simulator is developed for urgent patient transport.
 During a simulation run, patients arrive to which ambulances respond by driving to the patient's site and providing on-site treatment.
 Afterwards, the patient may or may not have to be brought to the hospital by the ambulance, after which the ambulance returns to its base.
 For more details on the simulation process, please see the paper by `Dieleman and Jagtenberg <https://ssrn.com/abstract=4874479>`_.

 | **Citing**
-| Please see the README file on the `GitHub repository <https://github.com/NanneD/ELASPY>`_ for a suggested citation.
+| Please see the README.md/CITATION.cff file on the `GitHub repository <https://github.com/NanneD/ELASPY>`_ for a suggested citation.

 | **License**